plukacs/lab-governance/Product Dev/Readme.md

 - sprint planning
 - following the client contract
 - making minimum €5500 / month / FTE
+- keeping contact and communicating with the client (first point of contact)
+- handling client related administration (contract, certificate of completion, timesheet) and organizing docs on the drive
+- notifying sales if upsell or conflict resolution is needed

 Domains:
 - SMS product design